Brief: School Finance and Teacher Pay Competitiveness

 Latest News

-NEW RELEASE OF DISTRICT COST DATABASE AND DATAVIZ TOOL
+NEW DISTRICT COST DATABASE ESTIMATES AVAILABLE

-April 2023: You can download the full DCD dataset with adequacy estimates for over 12,000 districts between 2009-2020 or look up individual districts with our data visualization tool.
+April 2024: Download the full dataset with adequacy estimates for over 12,000 school districts from 2009 to 2021, or look up individual districts’ results with our online visualization tool.

 Latest Annual Report

-The Adequacy and Fairness of State School Finance Systems (fifth edition)
+The Adequacy and Fairness of State School Finance Systems (sixth edition)

-The fifth edition of our annual report presenting findings on effort, statewide adequacy, and equal opportunity in state school finance systems.
-Published December 2022.
+The sixth edition of our annual report presenting findings on effort, statewide adequacy, and equal opportunity in state school finance systems.
+Published January 2024.

 Latest Research Briefs